dcalvomayo/dogbreedsapp_backup/README.md

 The data that we will use to build the model consists of 9148 images of dogs in .jpg format organized in folders named after the corresponding class that they belong to.

 The number of classes or dog breeds that we take into account is 133 and go from Affenpinscher to Yorkshire Terrier.
-This is less than what AKC recognizes (https://www.akc.org/press-center/articles-resources/facts-and-stats/breeds-year-recognized/), but even that it is a lower number, it is still an extraordinary classification task, especially when there are pairs of breeds such as Brittany and Welsh Springer Spaniel or Curly Coated Retriever and American Water Spaniel that are very similar, as shown in the notebook.
+This is less than what [AKC recognizes](https://www.akc.org/press-center/articles-resources/facts-and-stats/breeds-year-recognized/), but even that it is a lower number, it is still an extraordinary classification task, especially when there are pairs of breeds such as Brittany and Welsh Springer Spaniel or Curly Coated Retriever and American Water Spaniel that are very similar, as shown in the notebook.
 Also, the number of images per breed oscillates between 38 and 101.

 We also have around 24000 images of different human beings that are organized in the same way, so that they could be used to classify images depending on the person contained on it.
 For our purpose we will use them to test how our algorithm distinguishes between humans and dogs.